GovernorFancyPants/gridsome-portfolio/projects/curlynak-campaign.md

 ---
 # Curlynak

-Curlynak is a sock brand born in Chamonix and manufactured in France.
+Curlynak is a sock brand born in the valley of Chamonix and manufactured in France.
 They make high quality socks for outdoor adventures including trail running, cycling and mountaineering.
 It's a family owned company who pride themselves in high quality and comfort above all.

 ### The campaign